Who is our Metropolitan?

 |

-First and Foremost, Our Lord Jesus Christ is the only High Priest
+First and Foremost, Our Lord Jesus Christ is the Only High Priest

 Our

-Lord, God, and Savior Jesus Christ is the only Priest, Pastor,
+Lord, God, and Savior Jesus Christ is the only Priest,

-rules His people.
-He alone forgives sins and only through Him are we
+guides and rules His people.
+He alone forgives sins and only

-united with God: the Trinity of the Father, Son, and Holy Spirit.
-This
+through Him are we united with God: the Trinity of the Father,

-is our faith as Orthodox Christians.
+Son, and Holy Spirit.
+This is our faith as Orthodox

 The

-New Testament of the Holy Bible also clearly states that Jesus Christ
+New Testament of the Holy Bible also clearly states that Jesus

-nations, baptizing them in the name of the Father, and of the Son, and
+teach all nations, baptizing them in the name of the Father,

-of the Holy Spirit” (Matthew 28:19).
+and of the Son, and of the Holy Spirit”

-The Apostles, in turn, “laid hands” on men to be “episkopoi”
+Apostles, in turn, “laid hands” on men to be “episkopoi”

-(overseers, bishops) and “presbyters” (elders, priests) as we read,
+(overseers, bishops) and “presbyters” (elders, priests) as we

-to be “diakonoi” (deacons) as rerecorded in Acts 6:1-6.
+hands” on men to be “diakonoi” (Deacons) as rerecorded in Acts

 |